The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award”.

 The first SIAF Award will be announced in the spring semester 2009.

-The work must be submitted electronically (PDF) to the SIAF office between 1 April and 30 June of the current year.
+The thesis must be submitted in printed form and electronically (PDF) to the SIAF office between April 1 and June 30 of the current year.

-A copy of the doctoral certificate and a short CV must also be submitted.
+A copy of the doctoral certificate and a short curriculum vitae must also be submitted.
+The submitted documents cannot be returned.

 The scientific jury is appointed by the SIAF Board of Directors.
 At present, the following are its members: Prof. Dr. Francis Cheneval (Chairman), Prof. Dr. Bernd Roeck, Prof. Dr. Georg Kohler, Prof. Dr. Georg von Krogh, Prof. Dr. Regina Kiener.